Generic drug: amifampridine

 The concomitant use of Firdapse and drugs with cholinergic effects (e.g., direct or indirect cholinesterase inhibitors) may increase the cholinergic effects of Firdapse and of those drugs and increase the risk of adverse reactions.

-- There are no data on the developmental risk associated with the use of Firdapse in pregnant women.
+- There are no data on the developmental risk associated with the use of Firdapse in pregnant individuals.

-- There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to Firdapse during pregnancy.
-Physicians are encouraged to enroll pregnant patients, or pregnant women may register themselves in the registry by calling 855-212-5856 (toll-free), using the Fax number 877-867-1874 (toll-free), by contacting the Pregnancy Coordinating Center at [email protected], or by visiting the study website www.firdapsepregnancystudy.com
+- There is a pregnancy exposure registry that monitors pregnancy outcomes when exposed to Firdapse during pregnancy.
+Physicians are encouraged to enroll pregnant patients, or you may register in the registry by calling 855-212-5856 (toll-free), using the Fax number 877-867-1874 (toll-free), by contacting the Pregnancy Coordinating Center at [email protected], or by visiting the study website www.firdapsepregnancystudy.com

 - There are no data on the presence of Firdapse in human milk, the effects on the breastfed infant, or the effects on milk production.

-- The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Firdapse and any potential adverse effects on the breastfed infant from Firdapse or from the underlying maternal condition.
+- The developmental and health benefits of breastfeeding should be considered along with your clinical need for Firdapse and any potential adverse effects on the breastfed infant from Firdapse or from the underlying maternal condition.

 Firdapse is a prescription medicine used to treat Lambert-Eaton myasthenic syndrome (LEMS), an autoimmune disease, in adults.
 It is not known if Firdapse is safe or effective in children.
 Serious side effects of Firdapse include seizures and serious allergic reactions (anaphylaxis).